 (1) Information pages – At the bottom of every screen, scroll to the blue banner to find:

 (2) Social media – take a glimpse at our busy social media pages.
 Follow for more:

-No idea? – If one of your students has no idea what they want to do, select Explore Local Careers at the top of the screen, ask them to follow their instincts and click on the boxes that most appeal to them.
-This will provide a good starting point for a meeting with their careers adviser.
+If your student has no idea what they want to do? – Start them on Explore Local Careers at the top of the screen.
+Ask them to follow your instincts and click on the boxes that most appeal.